jlangch/venice/doc/readme/java-interop.md

 With Venice version 1.7.17+ the above code runs fine without changes on Java 8 and Java 9+.

 **Venice Java Interop is handling these cases completely transparent for you.
-You don't need to add** **explicit type hints.
+You don't need to add** **explicit type hints or add casts.
 Venice knows about the formal type of values returned from** **methods and invokes methods or fields on the formal type instead of the real type.**